Some info about Melangata

 Eventually over time we will renovate the shearer’s quarters to offer more budget accommodation for those that don’t necessarily want to bring their own camping equipment.

-We do however have two self-contained tents to rent, one is a single tent that comes with the bed made and all the camping gear for a comfortable stay and the other is a 4m bell tent with a queen mattress already made for you and all the camping gear provided as well, so if you would like to “TRY” camping without having to get all the gear then this is for you.
+We have a beautiful 4m bell tent with a queen mattress already made for you and all the camping gear provided as well, so if you would like to “TRY” camping without having to get all the gear then this is for you.

 Dalgaranga Homestead and Dam, Dalgaranga Meteorite Crater and, the claimed to be second largest Monolith in Australia, Walga Rock which is home to an extensive Aboriginal Art Gallery.